DC293/DC293.github.io/_machine-learning/K-nearest_neighbors.md

 - $min(x)$ = minimum value in the dataset
 - $max(x)$ = maximum value in the dataset

-To do this with our cars dataset, we can use the MinMaxScaler class from the sclearn library.
-We have selected 3 variables from our cars database to normalise: engine size, horsepower and peak rpm.
+To experiment with the KNN classifier, we have selected 3 variables from our cars dataset: engine size, horsepower and peak rpm.
+These variablesrelatively well distributed so we should have no problems using min-max normalisation.
+To simplify this, we can use the MinMaxScaler class from the sclearn library.
 After normalising the data, we can combine it back with our car names so we can identify the car in each row.

 ```python
 from sklearn.preprocessing import MinMaxScaler